Virginia

 Virginia's VCDPA shares many features with privacy laws in other states but has several notable distinctions:

-- No private right of action: Unlike California's CCPA, the VCDPA does not allow consumers to sue businesses directly for violations (except for reproductive health data)
+- No private right of action for core violations: Unlike California's CCPA, the VCDPA does not allow consumers to sue businesses directly (except for reproductive health data under SB 754)

 - No opt-in for data sales: Virginia uses an opt-out model rather than requiring opt-in consent for data sales

-Explore additional Virginia legal guides on Recording Law:
+Explore additional Virginia and data privacy legal resources on Recording Law:

 - Virginia Recording Laws